 Once you have developed a strategy for each of the weather hazards that may affect your facility(ies), document the plan.
-A worksheet can be found in the appendices of this guide to get you started.
+A worksheet can be found in this guide to get you started.

-KEY POINTS:Keep it simple.Train and practice.
+- Keep it simple. - Train and practice.

 You may find it useful to incorporate the weather strategy into a more comprehensive multi-hazard plan.
 A word of caution, however plans that are long and cumbersome quickly become useless!
 Keep it simple!
 The most critical elements of your plan and any facility specifics should be summarized briefly for ready access at each location.